ajeesh875/check_url_status/README.md

 - Ensure a stable internet connection for the program to function properly.
 - Make sure to use your actual email credentials and provide valid email addresses for sending and receiving the notifications.
+- We have used gmail SMTP configuration.
+So sender email id should be a gmail id